huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 ## Disadvantage

-- I find no way to import password and bookmarks from the new Chromium based edge.
+- I find no direct UI way to import password and bookmarks from the new Chromium based edge.

+  But I did find [this link](https://forum.vivaldi.net/topic/23989/export-import-passwords-via-csv-vivaldi-1-13-1-14/7) that tells us that we can use a chrome's specific setting url to achieve import passwords through csv.

+  Bookmakrs are ok because I don't quite rely on it.
+I can remember most website urls that I use frequently.
+And I record other urls in my diary.

 - No IOS app.
 Meaning that I can't sync my data on my iPhone.

+## All of these browsers compared to Firefox

+Firefox has a quite advanced web proxy setting feature.